-After the Acquisition of Alcatel Lucent, we organized our networks-oriented businesses into four business groups: Mobile Networks, Fixed Networks, IP/Optical Networks and Applications & Analytics (together the "Networks business"); and kept our driver of future innovation and licensing, Nokia Technologies, as a separate fifth business group.
+We have organized our networks-oriented businesses into five business groups: Mobile Networks, Fixed Networks, Global Services, IP/Optical Networks, and Nokia Software (together the "Networks business"); and have kept our driver of future innovation and licensing, Nokia Technologies, as a separate, sixth business group.
 For descriptions of our business groups, refer to "Business overview-Networks business" and "Business overview-Nokia Technologies".